thegooddocsproject/request-for-comment/template-quality-checklist.md

 ### Template example requirements (optional) - PULL REQUEST REVIEWER ONLY

 - [ ] Check rendered Markdown output to ensure it renders correctly and follows the template markdown style guide.
-- [ ] The template example provides is well-written and provides a clear example of how to use the template.
+- [ ] The template example provided is well-written and provides a clear example of how to use the template.